VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-Hydrophobic residues are typically buried in the protein core.
-This term penalizes high solvent-accessible surface area for hydrophobic residues, thereby rewarding conformations where these residues are well-packed.
-A well-formed hydrophobic core is crucial for the overall stability of the protein.
+Hydrophobic residues typically cluster inside the protein core.
+This term penalizes large solvent-exposed areas for these residues, thus rewarding a well-packed hydrophobic core essential for overall stability.

 ---